xapian/xapian-developer-guide/tests/writing.rst

 Look at the bottom of ``tests/stemtest.cc`` for the ``test_desc`` array.
 Now look up about 20 lines to where the test functions are defined.
-You need to write a function like these which will return true or false depending on whether it failed or not.

-In addition, there are a bunch of macros to help you perform standards testing tasks.
-Things like ``TEST_EQUAL`` are all in ``tests/harness/testsuite.h``.
+You need to write a function like these.
+There are a bunch of macros to help you perform standards testing tasks, such as ``TEST_EQUAL``, which are all in ``tests/harness/testsuite.h``.
 They're pretty simple to use.

 API tests